ingakv/stack-interpreter/README.md

 The program searches through the entire stack from the bottom up.

 If an operator has been added, it will loop through until it finds two (or one, depending on the operator) variables of the correct type, even if there are other variables in between.
-I.e. if the stack is `[1, "hello", 2, +]` the program will extract 1 and 2, and push the result to the back, resulting in the stack now being `["hello", 3]`
+I.e., if the stack is `[1, "hello", 2, +]` the program will extract 1 and 2, and push the result to the back, resulting in the stack now being `["hello", 3]`

 The print function does not remove the element being printed from the list.
-All other functions do, if I remember correctly.
+All other functions do if I remember correctly.

 ### Functional Requirements